Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 ⚠️ Changing the start date or removing accounts will delete the affected costs from Monograph and any related reports.

-Costs don't look right?
-Check your QBO chart of accounts first, then edit your import settings to reassign accounts.
-Consult your accountant before making changes in QBO.
+Start by reviewing the QBO chart of accounts to confirm transactions are categorized correctly.
+Then edit the cost import settings in Monograph to reassign accounts if needed.
+Consult an accountant before making changes in QBO.